 In addition to offering feedback at the end of a given learning session (English to Mandarin association, and vice versa), we will offer users stats on their learning across multiple sessions via a profile dashboard as they progress in their learning, which in this case will be increasingly complex Mandarin characters Users can get a sense of their progress at a glance and will be provided a summary of the characters that they need to study more.

 This project will culminate in a fully functioning, free to use, web-based game.
-Our base platform and existing code will remain Open Source and free for all to use ad infinitum.
 We expect our project to garner significant media attention given the broad coverage of our first project, AlphaBlaster, in 2019.
 This will be accomplished by reaching out both within the University of Alberta community as well as the broader Edmonton community.
 We will also share our project internally throughout the University of Alberta and the University of Calgary.
 Most importantly, we also plan to submit our project to the 2021 iteration of the NeuroTechX Open Competition, an international undergraduate neurotechnology design contest!

 |Eden Redman||Landon Fuhr||Harrison Fah||Cameron Hildebrandt||Matthew Danyluk||Nicole Wlastiz||Dania Villarreal||Ben Wang||Tanyaradzwa Gozhora|